Did you know that approximately 66% of the variance in elite athletes is explained by genetic factors?

 - Mineralization phase: phase in which the fully formed bone is mineralized

-The pathophysiology of stress fractures is thought to be related to the cyclic mechanical load of bone, which stimulates an incomplete remodeling response.
+The pathophysiology of stress fractures is thought to be related to cyclic mechanical loading of bone, which stimulates an incomplete remodeling response.

 Repeated mechanical loads can cause an uncoupling between osteoblast bone formation and osteoclast bone resorption.
 They arise from the inability of bone to tolerate repeated mechanical loads.